Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   Next, a @c "formulas" section can also be loaded from within the dataset's node.
-  In this context, this is a formula string which references the dataset.\n This is an array of constant specifications which include the following properties:
+  In this context, this is a formula string which references the dataset.\n This is an array of specifications which include the following properties:
   - @c "name": the key used for the item.
-Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
+Other items in the project reference this using the syntax `{{name}}`, where @c name is the look-up key.
-  - @c "value": either a string or numeric value to associate with the key.\n If a number, then it will be formatted to the current locale when displayed in the report.\n If a string, then it can be a literal string or a formula.\n The following formulas are available:\n
+  - @c "value": a string containing one of the following formulas:
     - `min(column)`:
       Returns the minimum value of the given column from the dataset.
       - @c column is the column name from the dataset.\n